Title 39. Postal Service

 (e) General rule.
 Except as herein modified, the rules of this Part 955 otherwise apply in all aspects.

 (a) The record upon which the Board's decision will be rendered consists of the appeal file described in § 955.5, and to the extent the following items have been filed, pleadings, prehearing conference memoranda or orders, prehearing briefs, depositions or interrogatories received in evidence, admissions, stipulations, transcripts of conferences and hearings, hearing exhibits, post hearing briefs, and documents which the Board has specifically designated be made a part of the record.
-The record will at all reasonable times be available for inspection by the parties at the Board.

 (b) Except as the Board may otherwise order in its discretion, no proof shall be received in evidence after completion of an oral hearing or, in cases submitted on the record, after notification by the Board that the case is ready for decision.